Breaking Ground: The Times Square

 This 15-story art deco building has a lobby with vaulted ceilings and a marble staircase.
 By the 1980s, the Times Square Hotel was in a state of decay.
 Its ceilings were caving in, its halls were dark and dangerous, and its tenants were drug addicts, homeless families and elderly people with no place else to go.

-A young college graduate named Rosanne Haggerty became obsessed with saving the run-down hotel at the corner of Eighth Avenue and 43rd Street from the wrecker's ball and converting it into a home for street people, low-income workers and psychiatric survivors.
+Rosanne Haggerty became obsessed with saving the run-down hotel at the corner of Eighth Avenue and 43rd Street and converting it into a home for street people, low-income workers and psychiatric survivors.
 Haggerty and other housing activists applied for every grant, tax credit and low-interest loan available, won the support of corporate and community leaders and sold Mayor David Dinkins on their vision.

-In 1994, the restored Times Square Hotel emerged from its scaffolding, and is today the home to 652 residents.
+In 1994, the restored Times Square Hotel re-opened, and today houses 652 residents.
 Supportive social services are provided by the Center for Urban Community Services (CUCS).